-We face substantial competition, which may result in others discovering, developing or commercializing products before or more successfully than we do.
+We face substantial competition, which may result in others discovering, developing or commercializing products before or more successfully than we do.\

 The biotechnology and biopharmaceutical industries are characterized by rapidly advancing technologies, intense competition and a strong emphasis on proprietary and novel products and product candidates.
 Our competitors have developed, are developing or may develop products, product candidates and processes competitive with our product candidates.
 Any product candidates that we successfully develop and commercialize will compete with existing therapies and new therapies that may become available in the future.
-We believe that a significant number of products are currently under development, and may become commercially available in the future, for the treatment of repeat expansion driven diseases, including FA, HD, FECD and DM1.
+We believe that a significant number of products are currently under development, and may become commercially available in the future, for the treatment of repeat expansion driven diseases, including FA, FECD and DM1.
 Our competitors include larger and better funded pharmaceutical, specialty pharmaceutical and biotechnology companies.
 Moreover, we may also compete with universities, governmental agencies and other research institutions who may be active in the indications we are targeting and could be in direct competition with us.
 We also compete with these organizations in recruiting and retaining qualified scientific and management personnel and establishing clinical trial sites and patient registration for clinical trials, as well as in acquiring technologies complementary to, or necessary for, our programs.
 Smaller or early-stage companies may also prove to be significant competitors, particularly through collaborative arrangements with large and established companies.

-In February 2023, the FDA approved omaveloxolone, a Nrf2 activator, for the treatment of FA in adults and adolescents aged 16 years and older and omaveloxolone was commercially launched by Reata Pharmaceuticals in June 2023.
-Reata Pharmaceuticals was acquired by Biogen in September 2023.
+In February 2023, Reata Pharmaceuticals announced that the FDA approved omaveloxolone, a Nrf2 activator, for the treatment of FA in adults and adolescents aged 16 years and older and omaveloxolone became commercially available in June 2023.
 We are also aware of a number of companies with active clinical stage FA programs including (i) Larimar Therapeutics evaluating CTI-1601, a cell penetrating peptide FXN recombinant fusion protein, (ii) Lexeo Therapeutics evaluating a cardiac targeted FXN gene therapy, (iii) Minoryx Therapeutics evaluating leriglitazone, a PPAR-gamma agonist, and (iv) PTC Therapeutics evaluating vatiquinone, a 15-lipoxygenase inhibitor.
-In addition, several companies have stated that they have gene therapy programs for FA including Astellas Pharma Inc, CRISPR Therapeutics, Prime Medicine, Lacerta Therapeutics, Solid Biosciences, and Voyager Therapeutics.
+In addition, several companies have stated that they have gene therapy programs for FA including Lacerta Therapeutics, Solid Biosciences, StrideBio, and Voyager Therapeutics.